About the wind farm

 How do wind turbines work?

 The blades of the wind turbine are rotated by the wind.
 As the blades turn, they rotate the main shaft of the turbine which is connected to an electrical generator.
 Through gearboxes, the generator converts the spinning movement (known as kinetic energy) into electricity.

 The wind turbines are grouped together and linked to the wind farm substation using underground cables.

-When will the wind farm start generating energy?
+When did the wind farm first start generating electricity?

 Can members of the public access the site?

-Will Granville Farm continue to operate as a beef cattle farm?
+Does Granville Farm still operate as a beef cattle farm?